heroLFG/hugo-herolfg-site/content/posts/truth.md

 ## Church

-The church is the group of Christians and Believers working with the Holy Spirit to create peace in our world.
+The church is the group of Christians, Muslims, and Believers working with the Holy Spirit and submitting to the will of the Creator to create peace in our world.

 ## Creator